vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 )
 ```

 At this point, if we want to study multiple sets of genomic regions, we may merge the counts tables to load them in the same DESeq2 model.
 For instance, with genes and transposable element counts.
+A `type` variable is added to keep track of the different region sets in the combined coverage table.

 ```R
 coverage <- rbind(coverage.genes, coverage.TEs)